isomorphic-software/smartclient-docs/reference.md

 ### Description
 Configuration object for [AutoTest.isSystemDone](classes/AutoTest.md#classmethod-autotestissystemdone).

-Note that this format is extended by [SystemWaitConfig](#object-systemwaitconfig) and [ElementWaitConfig](#object-elementwaitconfig), used by [AutoTest.waitForSystemDone](classes/AutoTest.md#classmethod-autotestwaitforsystemdone) and [AutoTest.waitForElement](classes/AutoTest.md#classmethod-autotestwaitforelement).
+Note that this format is extended by [SystemWaitConfig](#object-systemwaitconfig) and [ElementWaitConfig](#object-elementwaitconfig), used by [AutoTest.waitForSystemDone](classes/AutoTest.md#classmethod-autotestwaitforsystemdone) and [AutoTest.waitForElementDone](#method-autotestwaitforelementdone).

-Note also that [AutoTest.waitForSystemDone](classes/AutoTest.md#classmethod-autotestwaitforsystemdone) may have different default configuration from [AutoTest.isSystemDone](classes/AutoTest.md#classmethod-autotestissystemdone) - the default behavior for each option is documented on the appropriate config object type for the method.
+Note also that [waitForSystemDone](#method-waitforsystemdone) may have different default configuration from [isSystemDone](#method-issystemdone) - the default behavior for each option is documented on the appropriate config object type for the method.

 ---
 ## Object: SystemWaitConfig